wilsonmar/oss-perf/perf-reports.md

 ## Basic Dimensions</a>

 * Response time (speed).
+* Average time in queue

 * Rate of processing (hits per second, business transactions per hour, etc.).
-* Garbage collection events (major or minor).

 * Queue length.
 This is transient.
-* Average time in queue
+* Threads, Processed used.

 * Memory used and memory free.
 * CPU percent used.
 * Megahertz used (in VM).

+* Garbage collection events (major or minor).

 * etc.

 <a id="ComparativeDimensions">